past and present

 the Club's second secretary and designer of the club logo seen on the cuff links above.

 Thanks to Life Member, Geoff Handley, for the info.
-It is then Mayor, Cr Stanley Dewar with Frank in front of the Reserve sign.
+It is Mayor, Cr Stanley Dewar with Frank in front of the Reserve sign.